promptPOV for macOS

 7. 7

-Open Zoom / FaceTime / Teams and pick VCWS Virtual Camera as your camera input.
+Open Zoom / FaceTime / Teams and pick promptpov Virtual Camera as your camera input.

 Optional: Set up the AI Assistant

 The AI Assistant widget is a chat surface that floats above your video app during a call.
-It uses your own Anthropic or OpenAI API key — keys are stored in your macOS Keychain and never sent to the VCWS backend.
+It uses your own Anthropic or OpenAI API key — keys are stored in your macOS Keychain and never sent to the promptPOV backend.
+Prompts and responses go directly from your Mac to your AI provider.

 1. 1

-In VCWS, press ⌘, (or VirtualCameraApp menu → Settings…) to open Settings.
+In promptPOV, press ⌘, (or promptPOV menu → Settings…) to open Settings.

 2. 2